developerKhusanjon/book-reviewer-core/README.md

-# book-reviewer-core
+# book-reviewer
-Sample project using AWS Lambda Function with Spring and LocalStack
+All book reviews and analysis